Chloe199719/open_ai_api/README.md

 # Rust Open AI API Library

+## IN DEVELOPMENT

+This Library is still in development apis are still unstable and may change.

 This library provides a convenient way to interact with the Open AI API using Rust.
 It allows you to easily integrate Open AI's powerful language models into your Rust applications.

 ## Installation